Last Updated 23rd December 2022

 If you are considering living in York, there is certainly a range of employment options and different industries to investigate!

-Home to over 2,000 shops, York offers residents a great range of shopping choices.
+Home to over 2,000 shops, York offers real diversity.

 The compact city centre is home to many of the shops in the city.